Published on December 15, 2017 7:17 pm, by Jen Bakker

 You can really make some savings by simply searching online for the items you wish to buy.
 Big W, Target and K-Mart are often the cheaper options ranging from kids’ games through to lego and toys.
 Outside of these stores though, you will also often find online retailers sell many items for even less.

-If you’re getting ready for Christmas and buying several little people gifts, we suggest having a list, with an option or 2 per child.
+If you’re preparing for events like Christmas or multiple birthdays and buying several little people gifts, we suggest having a list, with an option or 2 per child.
 Then do some research online, and either head to the shops or make your purchases from the comfort of your home.
 Don’t forget to add in postage costs if they apply.

-On top of the sales, if you have a Rewards Membership that gives you a discount, then it’s also worth buying some e-Gift cards before you head to the shops:
+On top of the sales, if you have a Rewards Membership that gives you a discount, it’s also worth buying e-Gift cards before you head to the shops.

 Jen is an experienced banking professional who loves wine, coffee, finding a bargain and of course her three beautiful children.
 Since Jen's first budget led her to buy a home at 20, Jen has passionately helped others to make better decisions with their money.